openwallet-foundation/credo-ts/README.md

 ## Features

-Some features are not yet supported, but are on our Roadmap.
+Some features are not yet supported, but are on our roadmap.
 Check [the roadmap](https://github.com/hyperledger/aries-framework-javascript/issues/39) for more information.

 - ✅ React Native
 - ✅ Node.JS